China–Venezuela relations: New Silk Road

 Venezuela has expressed public support for China's Belt and Road Initiative.
 In September 2018 Maduro traveled to China to strengthen bilateral relations through the BRI.
 The exact details of any deals have yet to be disclosed.

 Of the $150 billion the Chinese Development Bank loaned to Latin America in the past 12 years, a third went to Venezuela.

 Military

-Their military relations also improved under Chávez.
+Venezuela's military equipment is mostly of Chinese and Russian origin.
+Military relations between the two countries increased under Chávez.
 During Chávez's administration, China started selling various military products, such as radars and aircraft, and also began performing bilateral military training activities in Venezuela.
 According to a 2019 report China has sold $615 million in weapons in the past ten years.

 Emigration

 As of 2017, Maduro estimates that there are 500,000 Chinese immigrants living in Venezuela, nearly a ten-fold increase since 2000.